 Available to Michigan resident students who had Medicaid coverage for 24 months within a 36-consecutive month period as identified by the Michigan Department of Human Services (DHS).

-For more information see www.michigan.gov/ssg or call 1-888-4-GRANTS.
+For more information on Michigan grant programs, see www.michigan.gov/mistudentaid or call (888) 447-2687.